OutSystems/docs-support/src/enterprise/troubleshooting/troubleshoot-mobile-apps-generation.md

 The error message contains this information:

+* MABS version.
+The MABS version used to build the mobile application.
 * Plugin name.
 The name of the plugin as identified in the git repository.
 The name in Forge is similar to it.
 * Version.
 The version information refers to the OutSystems git repository and tags that OutSystems uses to build the plugin.
 Note that this is **not** the Forge version of the plugin.